PDF Metadata: What You Need to Know

 Therefore, PDF metadata matters for several reasons:

-How metadata is stored in PDF files?
+How is metadata stored in PDF files?

 From PDF version 1.1 onwards, eight default keys can optionally be filled in: